Lesson 24 Section 2 FRACTIONS INTO DECIMALSExact versus inexact decimalsIn the previous section we saw the most frequent |

 Therefore, to three decimal digits,

 Example 6.
 In a class of 52 students, 29 were women. a) What fraction were women?
 Answer.
-Since 29 out of 52 were women, then b) Use a calculator to express that fraction as a decimal.
+Since 29 out of 52 were women, then were women. b) Use a calculator to express that fraction as a decimal.
 Answer.
 Press

 See